 Wanting to lose weight, become disciplined, make more money, or improve one’s life is rarely a simple task.
 These are complex, multi-layered changes that require planning, repetition, feedback, and adjustment over time.

 When New Year’s resolutions fail, it is rarely due to a single flaw.
-More often, it is the result of vague goals, missing structure, identity conflict, and environments that reinforce old habits.
+More often, it is the result of vague goals, missing structure, identity conflict, perfectionism, and environments that reinforce old habits — and a deeper pattern that sits beneath all five: people confuse deciding to change with having changed.
 On top of that, these underlying causes frequently go unnoticed.

 Awareness alone doesn’t guarantee success, but it can shift the odds in your favor.
 When you understand how behavior is shaped, you stop relying on intention alone and start building the conditions that make lasting change possible.